I rarely open my messages to find something quite as baffling as what I found that day:

 Now don’t get me wrong, I always assume that coaches lead practices and off-skates training with the best of intentions.
 Most coaches want their skaters to be capable, strong, and badass on the track.

 The problem is that EVEN IF YOU ARE AN AMAZING COACH you probably don’t know very much about exercise science, improving physical performance in your athletes, or decreasing their nagging aches and pains.

 We don’t have to know everything about everything.
 I don’t know very much about, say, website coding and I’ve gotten pretty far in life.

-When we don't know something that we want to teach or lead, we have a duty to LEARN what is… Click To Tweet When it comes to our bodies as athletes, we can’t afford to just cobble together random things that pop into our heads.
+When we don't know something that we want to teach or lead, we have a duty to LEARN what is right and helpful and what is just asking for trouble. #rollerderby Click To Tweet When it comes to our bodies as athletes, we can’t afford to just cobble together random things that pop into our heads.

 Like a wall sit.
 On skates.

 “Okay.
 I don’t want to harsh on your coach because I hope they genuinely DO have the best intentions in mind.
 BUT…I will tell you that once I started getting into exercise science, wall sits dropped from my repertoire completely.
 There’s very little useful about them that you can’t get in spades from another exercise.
 They primarily focus on your quads which is typically an overdeveloped muscle in skaters anyway (causing knee problems outside of the inherent danger of the actual exercise).
 Without the actual physical forces of a plow, you aren’t using the muscles that you SHOULD use to stop which are primarily your glute medius muscles.
 It would be genuinely better to do side-lying leg raises with your skates on — keeping your knees slightly bent to protect them — and then move into a drill that focuses on plowing like you would in a game with a skater behind you pushing as you focus on your form.